Mark A. Kearney: Notable cases

 In April and July 2020, Kearney found a hotel franchisor could be liable for sex trafficking in its hotels and could turn and sue downstream franchisees and abusers accused of sex trafficking in company hotels in the same case.
 In one of the first cases in the country, his ruling addressed respective potential liabilities of hotels, local hotel franchise owners, and traffickers under the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008.

 Under the False Claims Act, Kearney held an electricians union could recover over $1,000,000 for a contractor's false billing of electricians’ work efforts on a rail project funded by the United States and later awarded approximately $1.4 million in attorney fees to the union (reducing the request) after success for over a decade of litigation.

 Kearney granted an employer's motion to dismiss a claim by a former employee who also served as a U.S. Naval reservist seeking paid leave for when he left work for short voluntary military service after exploring Congress's use of “defined benefits and seniority” guaranteed under the Uniformed Services Employment and Reemployment Rights Act.

+In a monumental environmental case brought by Greenwich Terminals, Gloucester Terminals, and the Philadelphia Port Authority, Judge Kearney evaluated the sanctity of plans to dig a major port from the Delaware River.
+These port operators sued the United States Army Corps of Engineers and its officials under the Administrative Procedure Act, contesting the Corps’ issuance of dredging and construction permits for the Edgemoor Port Project on the Delaware River.
+The challengers alleged that the Corps failed to adequately consider the impacts of the project’s turning basin and maintenance dredging on river navigation and public safety and neglected to obtain a required Statement of No Objection from the Philadelphia Port Authority.
+Judge Kearney examined whether the Corps fulfilled their statutory duties under the Clean Water Act, the Rivers and Harbors Act, and its own procedural guidance.
+Judge Kearney’s review highlighted material flaws in the Corps’ reasoning, including their reliance on unverified data from the applicant, their failure to consider navigation and safety in the public interest review, and their unjustified departure from requiring a Statement of No Objection.
+Judge Kearney vacated both the section 404/10 permit and the section 408 authorization, instructing the Corps to reconsider the project in accordance with applicable law.
+This was a major decision for the economic and environmental impacts of the ports to Philadelphia.